 These include the following:

 Within, these types are subtypes as well.
-As a parent it can get very confusing so lets break it down.
-I’m only going to discuss these main types today.
+As a parent it can get very confusing.
+So, to keep it simple, I’m only going to discuss these main types today.

 This would work great for a child struggling to understand things at a more rapid pace.
 It allows you to take more time on the concept until it is completely understood.
-The downside to this type of math is that the child does not get exposed to other concepts until later and if you should decide that you want to go back to a public education at a later date, it may be difficult for the child to do concepts that they may not have been exposed to yet .
+The downside to this type of math is that the child does not get exposed to other concepts until later.
+If you decide that you want or need to go back to a public education, it may be difficult for the child.
+They will struggle to do concepts that they have not have been exposed to yet.
+An example of this is the Math U See curriculum.

 Spiraling is the idea that you take chunks of concepts and teach them in a more fast paced manner.
 You would teach the ideas in successive order.
 Then you would “spiral” back to the original idea and reteach the concept again at a later date.
 An example of this is Saxon Math.